-The Community Grants Hub will review your application against the eligibility criteria.
+The Community Grants Hub will review your application against the eligibility and compliance.
 Only eligible applications will move to the next stage.

-Eligible applications will be considered and assessed by DVA through a targeted competitive grant process.
+Eligible applications will then be assessed by DVA through a targeted competitive grant process.

 8.2 Financial viability